|

 Therefore, the impact of test performance

-population...the prevalence of that disease...the probability that the disease
+population (what percentage of that population truly has that disease at that time)...the prevalence of that disease...the probability that the disease

 actually exists in that person.
 Test performance dramatically improves when the sought-for